merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 ### Working with a non-default KEGG data directory

-If you have previously annotated your contigs databases using a non-default KEGG data directory with `--kegg-data-dir` (see <span class="artifact-p">[anvi-run-kegg-kofams](/help/main/programs/anvi-run-kegg-kofams)</span>), or you have moved the KEGG data directory that you wish to use to a non-default location, then you will need to specify where to find the KEGG data so that this program can use the correct one.
+If you have previously annotated your contigs databases using a non-default KEGG data directory with `--kegg-data-dir` (see <span class="artifact-p">[anvi-run-kegg-kofams](/help/main/programs/anvi-run-kegg-kofams)</span>), or you have moved the KEGG data directory that you wish to use to a non-default location, then you will need to specify where to find the KEGG data so that this program can use the right one.
 In that case, this is how you do it:

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;metabolism &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> &#45;&#45;kegg&#45;data&#45;dir /path/to/directory/KEGG